lsst-dm/dmtn-026/index.rst

 Tutorial
 ========

-To illustrate how to wrap a test we will use afw/tests/testMinimize.py as an example.
-You will need to clone https://github.com/lsst/afw to your local machine and checkout the correct ticket branch for the current test.
-In this case ``testMinimize.py`` is in ``tickets/DM-6298``, so we checkout that branch and set it up with ``setup -j -r .`` from the main ``afw`` repository directory.
+To illustrate how to wrap a test we will use ``afw/tests/testMinimize.py`` as an example.
+We start by cloning https://github.com/lsst/afw to our local machine and checkout the correct ticket branch for the current test.
+In this case ``testMinimize.py`` is in ``tickets/DM-6298``, so we checkout that branch and set it up with ``setup -r .`` from the main ``afw`` repository directory.

 Compiling the Code
 ------------------